JuliaLang/julia/README.md

 <a name="Compilation"/>
 ## Compilation

-- Run `make` in the top-level directory to build julia.
+Run `make` in the top-level directory to build julia.

-  It will automatically download and build its external dependencies, when compiled the first time (this takes a while).
+When compiled the first time, it will automatically download and build its external dependencies.
+This takes a while, but only has to be done once.

 No installation is required — julia is currently run from the directory where it was built.
 You might want to make a symbolic link for the executable, for example `ln -s JULIA_PATH/julia ~/bin/julia`.